Our latest Annual Report 2021-2022

 Following a year of lockdowns, we’ve seen the number of clients we support recover.
 In fact, we helped clients on 49,346 occasions in the financial year 2021-22.
 Read our latest Annual Report to found out more about how we made a difference, and to read some of the stories of the people who came to us facing court alone.

 Our Annual Report 2020-21

-Despite the grueling impact of Covid across the country, last year we were determined to stand alongside those navigating a complex justice system alone.
-We’re delighted to share our latest annual report, which shows how we did just that.
+Despite the grueling impact of Covid across the country, we were determined to stand alongside those navigating a complex justice system alone.
+Read our 2020-21 Annual Report, which shows how we did just that.

 The Government is planning to introduce reforms to ‘whiplash’ claims which will result in an increase in the threshold for small claims and set a fixed tariff compensation that reduces the level of damages that can be claimed.
-These changes will prevent more injured people from recovering their legal costs, and make it less likely for those in ‘whiplash’ claims to be able to afford legal advice.Online Courts - an LiP perspective
+These changes will prevent more injured people from recovering their legal costs, and make it less likely for those in ‘whiplash’ claims to be able to afford legal advice.Online Courts - a litigant in person's perspective

 This report summarises the findings from the 2017 survey on use of language in the court process.